 \section{Asymmetric information structures}

-So far we assume that the information designer chooses the same signal distribution across all buyers.
-A natural question is whether the information designer can do better by choosing different signal distributions for different buyers.
+So far we have assumed that the information designer chooses the same signal distribution across all buyers.
+A natural question to ask is whether the information designer can do better by choosing different signal distributions for different buyers.
 The short answer is \textquotedblleft No\textquotedblright\ for the seller-worst information design problem and \textquotedblleft Yes\textquotedblright\ for the buyer-optimal information design problem.
-We explain further below.
+We elaborate further below.